3 Top Reasons Why People Don’t Hire Virtual Assistants

 “I’ll leave it up to Taryn and she’ll handle it”.

 In addition, you get someone who knows your business inside and out as far as how you interface with others and how you like to present your “brand” to the outside world.
-The will also know your customers and she/he will become the “go to” person for your customers, further building an image of stability and confidence in you and your business.
+The Virtual Assistant will also know your customers and she/he will become the “go to” person for your customers, further building an image of stability and confidence in you and your business.

 Yes, the hourly rate, when broken down, appears higher than that of an employee.
 But when you work with a VA, you don’t pay any employee related costs, such as office equipment, taxes, vacation pay, health insurance, etc.